 Kise’s dojo: the building was maybe twenty feet wide by eighteen feet long, plus or minus, with two open windows, and a sliding door to enter.
 The building served as both Kise’s home and his dojo.
 It was divided by a wall that ran down the full length, one half his living quarters, and the other half his training dojo.

 Kise paired me with the only black belt other than Kise, Miyagi.
 Even though Miyagi was about my height and age, he was strongly built.
 I later found out that he was the karate teacher at his local high school.
 I could already tell he was good.
 He was the class leader—the tough guy everybody respected.
-He worked so hard during class that his uniform, pants and top would become completely soaked with sweat.
+He worked so hard during class that his uniform, pants, and top would become completely soaked with sweat.
 In later classes, after we started fighting, he would jump up, grab the rafters, and kick me right in the face.
 After that I set a goal, telling myself: “He’s the one I’m going to beat.”
+(That day did, in fact, come to be.)

 I never heard the currently fashionable word “grappling.”
 We never caught someone and twisted or locked them, and tried to avoid ending up on the ground at all cost.
 If you had to catch someone, you hit him at the same time.
 If you swept him off his feet, you hit first, then hit again as he went down.
 Kise would always say: “No judo!
 The same time it takes you to catch, you can hit.
 Hit, no catch.
 Hit!”